|Research, Patent, Publications, Grants, and Graduate Students||Water Chemistry Data|

-Ron retired at the end of the 2006 fall semester but continues his research as Professor Emeritus at UNO.
+Ron retired at the end of the 2006 fall semester but continued his research as Professor Emeritus at UNO.
 He splits time between Louisiana and North Carolina.
-Following Hurricanes Katrina and Rita in 2005, he and his second wife (Londi Moore) bought a house on a ridge west of Murphy, North Carolina, where he is expanding his research into ground-water chemistry within crystalline rocks of the Appalachian Mountains.
+Following Hurricanes Katrina and Rita in 2005, he and his second wife (Londi Moore) bought a house on a ridge west of Murphy, North Carolina, where he looked into the ground-water chemistry within crystalline rocks and overlying soils of the Appalachian Mountains.